johnbayko/hicp/docs/python_hicp.rst

     The app name.

   ``display_name``
-    A TextSelector with the name to display to users, if needed.
+    A ``TextSelector`` with the name to display to users, if needed.

   ``description``
-    A TextSelector with the description of the app.
+    A ``TextSelector`` with the description of the app.

-  ``display_name`` and ``description`` are ``TextSelector`` objects to allow strings identified by group and subgroup (usually language codes).
-The parameters can be a string, a tuple (text, group, subgroup), a list of tuples, or an actual ``TextSelector`` object.
+  ``display_name`` and ``description`` are ``TextSelector`` objects to allow strings identified by group and subgroup.
+The parameters for these can be a string, a tuple (text, group, subgroup), a list of tuples, or an actual ``TextSelector`` object.

   If not overridden, this will use the result of ``get_app_name()`` for both